-- 1 The Rack Installation Guide or Rack Installation Instructions included with your rack solution describes how to install your system into a rack. - 1 The Getting Started Guide provides an overview of initially setting up your system. - 1 The Installation and Troubleshooting Guide describes how to troubleshoot the system and install or replace system components - 1 Systems management software documentation describes the features, requirements, installation, and basic operation of the software. - 1 Baseboard management controller (BMC) documentation describes the features and configuration options of the BMC. - 1 Operating system documentation describes how to install (if necessary), configure, and use the operating system software. - 1 Documentation for any components you purchased separately provides information to configure and install these options. - 1 Updates are sometimes included with the system to describe changes to the system, software, and/or documentation.
+- 1 The Rack Installation Guide or Rack Installation Instructions included with your rack solution describes how to install your system into a rack. - 1 The Getting Started Guide provides an overview of initially setting up your system. - 1 The Installation and Troubleshooting Guide describes how to troubleshoot the system and install or replace system components. - 1 Systems management software documentation describes the features, requirements, installation, and basic operation of the software.

-NOTE: Always read the updates first because they often supersede information in other documents.

-Release notes or readme files may be included to provide last-minute updates to the system or documentation or advanced technical reference material intended for experienced users or technicians.
+- 1 Baseboard management controller (BMC) documentation describes the features and configuration options of the BMC. - ${\small 1}\quad {\small Operating\ system\ documentation\ describes\ how\ to\ install\ (if\ necessary),\ configure,\ and\ use\ the\ operating\ system\ software.}$ - 1 Documentation for any components you purchased separately provides information to configure and install these options. - 1 Updates are sometimes included with the system to describe changes to the system, software, and/or documentation. - NOTE: Always check for updates on support.dell.com and read the updates first because they often supersede information in other documents. - 1 Release notes or readme files may be included to provide last-minute updates to the system or documentation or advanced technical reference material intended for experienced users or technicians.